The game Jangaron is based on the light cycle sequence of the 80s movie

 In Jangaron, each player rides a colored light cycle on the grid.

 The light cycles leave walls behind and can turn 90 degrees left or right.

 The objective is to make your opponents hit a wall while avoiding them yourself.

-background with their color, the number of wins (last survivor of a game and team wins)
+background with their color, the number of wins (last survivor of a game) and deaths (crashes).

 died.
 In the latter case, one of the remaining programs is chosen as the winner randomly.